Xbloro/xbloro.github.io/_posts/2020-11-11-GUI-encryption-Tool.md

 Be sure not to have already a folder containing the same name in the same directory or it will probably crash.

-(ex if your container name is HTB.zip.aes, don't decrypt it in a directory containing a folder name HTB).
+(ex: if your container name is HTB.zip.aes, don't decrypt it in a directory containing a folder name HTB).

 Tadaaa.